How to Pack Like Pioneering Journalist Nellie Bly, Who Circumnavigated the Globe in 1880 with Just a Small Duffle Bag

 By Maria Popova

 “Anything one man can imagine, other men can make real,” science fiction godfather Jules Verne famously proclaimed.
 He was right about the general sentiment but oh how very wrong about its gendered language: Sixteen years after Verne’s classic novel Eighty Days Around the World, his vision for speed-circumnavigation would be made real — but by a woman.
-On the morning of November 14, 1889, Nellie Bly, an audacious newspaper reporter, set out to outpace Verne’s fictional itinerary by circumnavigating the globe in seventy-five days, thus setting the real-world record for the fastest trip around the world.
+On the morning of November 14, 1889, Nellie Bly, an audacious newspaper reporter who had previously risked her life on a trailblazing exposé that forever changed how we treat the mentally ill, set out to outpace Verne’s fictional itinerary by circumnavigating the globe in seventy-five days, thus setting the real-world record for the fastest trip around the world.
 In Eighty Days: Nellie Bly and Elizabeth Bisland’s History-Making Race Around the World (public library), Matthew Goodman traces the groundbreaking adventure, beginning with a backdrop of Bly’s remarkable journalistic fortitude and contribution to defying our stubbornly enduring biases about women writers:

 No female reporter before her had ever seemed quite so audacious, so willing to risk personal safety in pursuit of a story.
 In her first exposé for The World, Bly had gone undercover … feigning insanity so that she might report firsthand on the mistreatment of the female patients of the Blackwell’s Island Insane Asylum. … Bly trained with the boxing champion John L. Sullivan; she performed, with cheerfulness but not much success, as a chorus girl at the Academy of Music (forgetting the cue to exit, she momentarily found herself all alone onstage).
 She visited with a remarkable deaf, dumb, and blind nine-year-old girl in Boston by the name of Helen Keller.
 Once, to expose the workings of New York’s white slave trade, she even bought a baby.
 Her articles were by turns lighthearted and scolding and indignant, some meant to edify and some merely to entertain, but all were shot through with Bly’s unmistakable passion for a good story and her uncanny ability to capture the public’s imagination, the sheer force of her personality demanding that attention be paid to the plight of the unfortunate, and, not incidentally, to herself.